 Floors including Sub-floors

-Repair Category 2
+Repair Category

-Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
-Sections of flooring are loose, uneven and sloping.
+Notes Sections of flooring are loose and uneven.
+It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.